chandanasy/chandanasy/README.md

 ## What I'm Looking For

-- **On the Job Hunt:** I'm on the lookout for opportunities that resonate with my passion for **Machine Learning, Data Science, and Data Analytics**.
+👩🏽‍💻 **On the Job Hunt:** I'm on the lookout for opportunities that resonate with my passion for **Machine Learning, Data Science, and Data Analytics**.
+Let's talk if you have job openings that align with my skill set and career goals.
+I'm interested in roles that will challenge me and grow my expertise in the field.

-- **Ready to Collaborate:** I'm keen to contribute to impactful projects.
+🌱 **Ready to Collaborate:** I'm keen to contribute to impactful projects.
 If you're seeking someone with expertise in coding, documentation, or testing, I'm your person.

-- **Career Aspirations:** Let's talk if you have job openings that align with my skill set and career goals.
-I'm interested in roles that will challenge me and grow my expertise in the field.